itissid/Drop-PoT/README.md

 # poc_drop_content_search
 This is a PoC for ingesting text content into a vector database from which we can retrieve relevant search results given a NL Question.

-# poc_drop_content_search
-This is a PoC for ingesting text content into a vector database from which we can retrieve relevant search results given a NL Question.

 # UPDATE (6th July): Currently debugging some issues in event extraction*.
 Stay tuned.

 # Lay of the land